-Many different raw materials (eg straw, coco, soft woods, hard woods) are used to make biochars.
+Many different raw materials (eg straw, coco, softwoods, hardwoods) are used to make biochars.
 Many will pyrolyse into amorphous carbon (tiny fragments of flat sheets of atoms (see photo).
 This amorphous carbon has a huge chemical surface area (ie micro pores <2 nm) but has no meso (2-50 nm) or macro (50-100 nm) pores.
-(See photo below) Activated carbon pellets also have high surface area but low meso and macro pores.
-We can find no papers or evidence that "activated carbons" which have been manufactured for many years have any benefit when added to soil.
+(See photo below) Activated carbon pellets also have high surface area but low mesopores and macropores.
+We can find no published papers or evidence that "activated carbons" which have been manufactured for many years have any benefit when added to soil.
 We infer from this that 'high surface area chemical benefits' are not paramount to biochars impact on soil.
 (If it was- we'd all be adding activated carbon to soil!)

-There is large and growing body of evidence that some biochars work in some circumstances - (ref Jeffery, biochar meta data analysis).
-The huge variety of biochars used, means it is proving difficult to establish exactly which biochars work.
+There is a large and growing body of evidence that some biochars work in some circumstances - (ref Jeffery, biochar metadata analysis).
+The huge variety of biochars used in testing means it is proving difficult to establish exactly which biochars work.

 For the very best results, we conclude biochar should have the right pores present AND accessible to microbes for microbes to inhabit.
 Small fragments (<5nm) and amorphous powder do not have the right pores.
 Large granules (eg 25 mm) have many pores - but most are inaccessible to microbes).
 We believe the most advantageous size of biochars is small granules (0.1-2mm) with accessible pores of the right size.
 Hence we sieve and grind to produce a specific 0-2 mm grade of biochar.
 We believe we are unique at this point in time in preparing this grade.